 Further, if we obtain funds through a debt financing or through the issuance of debt or preference securities, these securities would likely have rights senior to the rights of our ordinary shareholder, which could impair the value of our ordinary shares.
 Any debt financing we enter into may include covenants that limit our flexibility in conducting our business.
 We also could be required to seek funds through arrangements with collaborators or others, which might require us to relinquish valuable rights to our intellectual property or product candidates that we would have otherwise retained.

-Sales of a substantial number of our ordinary shares in the public market could cause our share price to fall.
+Sales of a substantial number of our ordinary shares in the public market, or the perception that these sales could occur, could cause our share price to fall.